Einere/react-native-word-wrap-text/README.md

 ## 🚨 Requirements

-This module using **lookbehind regular expression**, you must enable hermes.
+This module using lookbehind regular expression, you **must enable hermes**.
 Hermes makes you using ESnext features.

 ```gradle